What is post-traumatic stress disorder?

 Living with post-traumatic stress disorder

-There is no cure for PTSD, but symptoms can go away.
-This will depend on the type and severity you have.
+There is no cure for PTSD, but with therapy, you can reduce or eliminate symptoms.
+This depends on the type and severity you have.
 PTSD can be managed with ongoing treatment.
 Without treatment, it can last longer or get worse over time.
 It also can lead to violence or death.
 Learning more about PTSD can aid your recovery.
 Check in your community for help and support groups.

 People who have PTSD may have related health conditions, such as: